-Sometimes, going out into the world can feel like such a chore that we want to put life on pause.
+Sometimes, going out into the world can feel like such a chore that we want to stay home and put everything in the “outside world” on hold.
 The good news is if you’re feeling this way, your home shopping journey doesn’t have to come to a halt.
 In fact, many people are discovering that spending more time at home than usual is motivating them to take concrete steps toward their next residence.

 Most home searches start online anyway.
 That means you have plenty of tools at hand to support a virtual home search from early preparation to choosing the neighborhood, community, builder, floor plan and lot.
 Since it takes six to nine months for a new construction home to be built, depending on the size, materials and local market, you may as well get started on the process sooner rather than later.